 14.1 The parties hereby establish a Labor/Management Union Carpentry Cooperation Promotion Fund ("LMUCCP Fund") to enhance the use of Union Carpentry Construction to increase opportunities for Union members and signatory Employers.
-This Fund shall be collected by the fringe benefit offices affiliated with the Chicago Regional Council of Carpenters.
+This Fund shall be collected by the fringe benefit offices affiliated with the Mid-America Carpenters Regional Council.
 This Fund shall be used solely to promote the Union Carpentry Industry and shall be governed by a Board of Trustees based on the equal representation of three (3) Union and three (3) Employer representatives.
 All expenses, remuneration and salaries shall be decided by a majority vote of Fund Trustees.
-Each Employer shall contribute two cents (\$0.02) per hour for each hour worked for the Employer by those of his Employees covered by this Agreement.
+Out of the increases to be allocated, each Employer shall contribute an amount per hour as determined by the Union for each hour worked for the Employer by those of his Employees covered by this Agreement.

-In addition to the foregoing, out of the allocated increases, each Employer shall contribute twentyfive cents (\$0.25) for each hour of work performed by Employees covered in this Agreement to the LMUCCP Fund subject to the following requirements.
+In addition to the foregoing, out of the allocated increases, each Employer shall contribute the allocated amount for each hour of work performed by Employees covered in this Agreement to the LMUCCP Fund subject to the following requirements.
 The Union and MARBA agree, and shall direct their appointed trustees of the Fund to amend the Trust Agreement to allow for the following items:

-(a) The amount contributed to the Fund under this provision shall be segregated from other contributions submitted at a different hourly contribution rate and made to a separate account which will exclusively receive the twenty-five cents (\$0.25) contributions.
+(a) The amount contributed to the Fund under this provision shall be segregated from other contributions submitted at a different hourly contribution rate and made to a separate account which will exclusively receive the allocated contributions.
 The Account shall be referred to as the "Carpentry Advancement Fund".

-(b) Pursuant to Section 5.2 of the Trust Agreement, the disbursement of any funds submitted to the Carpentry Advancement Fund by Employers under this provision shall be delegated to a Committee of Trustees consisting of 1.) two Union representatives including the President/Executive SecretaryTreasurer of the Union, and 2.) two MARBA representatives including the Chairman of the MARBA Bargaining Committee.
+(b) Pursuant to Section 5.2 of the Trust Agreement, the disbursement of any funds submitted to the Carpentry Advancement Fund by Employers under this provision shall be delegated to a Committee of Trustees consisting of 1.) two Union representatives including the President/Executive Secretary Treasurer of the Union, and 2.) two MARBA representatives including the Chairman of the MARBA Bargaining Committee.
 Any disbursements from the segregated Carpentry Advancement Fund must be by joint agreement of such trustees.

-(c) MARBA or the Union may terminate participation in the Carpentry Advancement Fund with thirty (30) days written notice to the President/Executive SecretaryTreasurer of the Union or the Chairman of the MARBA Bargaining Committee.
-In the event that MARBA or the Union terminates such participation, the twenty-five cents (\$0.25) shall be allocated in the Union's discretion.
+(c) MARBA or the Union may terminate participation in the Carpentry Advancement Fund with thirty (30) days written notice to the President/Executive Secretary-Treasurer of the Union or the Chairman of the MARBA Bargaining Committee.
+In the event that MARBA or the Union terminates such participation, the contribution designated for the Carpentry Advancement Fund shall be allocated in the Union's discretion.